“Prayer is our humble answer to the inconceivable surprise of living” Abraham Joshua Heschel.

-Members or friends of the community who would like instruction on Westminster minhag in performing mitzvot may wish to watch videos performed by our Rabbi and Wardens.
-Please click click here.
+Members or friends of the community who would like instruction on Westminster minhag in performing mitzvot may wish to watch videos of these performed by our Rabbi and Wardens, please see below.

 The videos of mitzvot being performed at Westminster Synagogue are for the benefit of its members and friends who will be participating in our services.
 To view the videos, please click on the links below; or if you are experiencing problems, please contact the Synagogue Secretary who will give you the necessary password.